CodyNicholson/Backend_Development_Notes/Software_Develevelopment_Process/Testing/Selenium/README.md

-# Test_Case_Automation
+# Selenium
-This is code I would use on a daily basis to write test cases to check the quality of web-bases software solutions as a Software Development Engineer in Test.
-I uses Selenium to automate web browsers, where I then check for expected results.
+These are some examples of code I would write on a daily basis to automate test cases to check the quality of web-based software solutions as a Software Development Engineer in Test.
+After using Selenium to open a web browser I would then use XPath to target, modify, and check for the expected results on web-based software systems.